-- 1221 The Random PIN method establishes physical proximity between the new device and the - OBT can prevent man-in-the-middle attacks.
-The Device generates a random number that - is communicated to the OBT over an out-of-band channel.
-The definition of out-of-band - communications channel is outside the scope of the definition of device OTMs.
-The OBT - and new Device use the PIN in a key exchange as evidence that someone authorized the - transfer of ownership by having physical access to the new Device via the out-of-band- - 1227 channel.
+1220 The Random PIN method establishes physical proximity between the new device and the that is communicated to the OBT over an out-of-band channel.
+The definition of out-ofband communications channel is outside the scope of the definition of device OTMs.
+The authorized the transfer of ownership by having physical access to the new Device via the out-of-band-channel.